×

 TOURIST VISA ON ARRIVAL

-• Who is a person of assured financial standing ( the production of a return ticket and availability of sufficient money to spend during his stay in India may be considered sufficient for this purpose).
+• Who is a person of assured financial standing ( the production of a return ticket and availability of sufficient money to spend during their stay in India may be considered sufficient for this purpose).

 • Who is not a person-non-grata to the Government of India;